Health and safety competent person FAQs

 Do I need to appoint a competent person?

-Every organisation must have access to help from a competent person to enable it to meet the requirements of health and safety law.
+Every organisation must have access to help from one or more competent persons to enable it to meet the requirements of health and safety law.
 This is an explicit requirement under Regulation 7 of The Management of Health and Safety at Work Regulations 1999.

 The requirement to have a competent person(s) to support your organisation applies to all employers, regardless of size or sector.
-Whether you employ one person or several thousand, whether you’re a low-risk office-based business, a high-risk manufacturing business or a charity, you must appoint a suitable individual to take on this role.
+Whether you employ one person or several thousand, whether you’re a low-risk office-based business, a high-risk manufacturing business or a charity, you must appoint at least one suitable individual to take on this role.

 What does the role of competent person involve?